cremerlab/cremerlab.github.io/_pages/research.md

 ---
 title: Research
-subtitle:
+subtitle: >
-description: We combine experimentation, data analysis, and mathematical modeling to elucidate the microbial cell and the impact microbes have on environments and the human body.
+    We combine experimentation, data analysis, and mathematical modeling to elucidate the microbial cell and the impact microbes have on environments and the human body.
     featured_image: /images/seg.png
 ---

 ## Microbial cell physiology